SUPScientist/supscientist.github.io/_posts/2015-08-03-estuaries.md

 ![png](../assets/img/LSB_fireworks.gif)

 Check out The Mooring Report, a monthly e-newsletter from SFEI (I’m the editor and a frequent contributor) which provides snapshots of San Francisco Bay’s ecosystem nutrition.
 Take a look at our latest edition [here](https://www.sfei.org/tmr/2016-06) and scroll to the bottom of that page to sign up for future editions!

-Please check back as I update this page with publications and interesting discoveries about estuarine biogeochemistry and how it affects you!